zack7273/Netflix-Data-Analysis-Using-SQL/README.md

 - **Content Categorization:** Categorizing content based on specific keywords helps in understanding the nature of content available on Netflix.

 -- **🔹 Project Summary **
--- ✅ Uses real-world dataset (Netflix Titles)
+-- ✅ Uses real-world dataset (Netflix Titles).
--- ✅ Solves practical business problems (Content trends, directors, actors, genres) -- ✅ Advanced analysis using SQL techniques (Aggregations, text search, subqueries) -- ✅ Prepares for deeper insights in streaming industry -- Would you like to expand this project into visualizations or reports? 🚀 -- Let me know how you'd like to refine it! 🎯
+-- ✅ Solves practical business problems (Content trends, directors, actors, genres).
+-- ✅ Advanced analysis using SQL techniques (Aggregations, text search, subqueries).
+-- ✅ Prepares for deeper insights in streaming industry.
+-- Would you like to expand this project into visualizations or reports?.
+-- Let me know how you'd like to refine it!.